How to Create Viral Content: Strategies to Attract Attention and Shares

 Understanding the psychological drivers of virality

-Before even talking about algorithms or formats, it is essential to look at what prompts an individual to click Share.
-Virality isn’t just a technical property: it is first and foremost a human phenomenon.
-Researchers Jonah Berger and Katherine Milkman, in their award-winning study at Wharton, showed that high-intensity emotions — admiration, surprise, anger, anxiety or joy — multiply the likelihood that a contenHow to Create Viral Content: Strategies to Attract Attention and Sharest is passed on.
+Before even talking about algorithms or formats, it’s essential to look at what drives an individual to click Share.
+Virality isn’t just a technical property: it’s first and foremost a human phenomenon.
+Researchers Jonah Berger and Katherine Milkman, in their Wharton award-winning study, showed that high-intensity emotions — admiration, surprise, anger, anxiety, or joy — multiply the likelihood that a contenHow to Create Viral Content: Strategies to Attract Attention and Sharest will be passed along.
 In other words, a 100 % rational article is less likely to go viral than a story that strikes an emotional chord.

 Take the example of the documentary « C’était un rendez-vous by Claude Lelouch, brought back into the spotlight by YouTube decades after it was filmed.
-Its long takes shot at high speed in Paris simultaneously provoke tension (fear) and wonder (admiration), an emotional cocktail that naturally encourages you to send it to a friend.
-In the same way, the #IceBucketChallenge phenomenon rode on joy (a fun challenge) mixed with compassion (the fight against ALS), two complementary emotions capable of transcending cultural barriers.
+Its long takes shot at high speed through Paris simultaneously provoke tension (fear) and wonder (admiration), an emotional cocktail that naturally prompts you to send it to a friend.
+In the same way, the #IceBucketChallenge phenomenon rode on joy (a playful challenge) mixed with compassion (the fight against ALS), two complementary emotions capable of transcending cultural barriers.

 Social identity theory

-Another key driver is social identity: we often share what reflects the image we want to project.
-The « Share a Coke campaign, which offered personalised cans with first names, perfectly illustrates ego-sharing: posting a photo of your can labelled Camille on Instagram amounts to saying « this is who I am .
-In B2B as in B2C, incorporating an identity marker — an internal language known to a community, a symbol or an inside joke — increases the propensity to share.
+Another key driver is social identity: we frequently share what reflects the image we want to project.
+The « Share a Coke campaign, which offered personalized cans with first names, perfectly illustrates ego-sharing: posting a photo of your Camille can on Instagram amounts to saying « this is who I am .
+In B2B as in B2C, incorporating an identity marker — internal language known within a community, a symbol, or an inside joke — increases the propensity to pass it along.

 Telling a story rather than selling a product

 Storytelling remains the ultimate weapon.
-On TikTok, American influencer Elyse Myers surpassed 20 million views with her video The Worst First Date Ever — three minutes, a very simple setting, but a three-act narrative that could rival a romantic comedy.
-This success confirms Brent Dykes’s theory (Effective Data Storytelling): our brain retains 22 times more information when it is presented in the form of a story.
+On TikTok, American influencer Elyse Myers surpassed 20 million views with her video The Worst First Date Ever — three minutes, a super simple setting, but a three-act narrative that could rival a romantic comedy.
+This success confirms Brent Dykes’s theory (Effective Data Storytelling): our brain retains 22 times more information when it’s presented in the form of a story.

-For brands, turning the product demonstration into a heroic narrative is possible, regardless of the sector.
-GoPro, for example, doesn’t sell a Digital Marketing camera; it broadcasts stories of surfers taking on gigantic waves or firefighters saving a cat.
-The result: each video becomes an emotional showcase that users want to share in order to take part in the collective story.
+For brands, turning a product demo into a heroic narrative is possible, no matter the industry.
+GoPro, for example, doesn’t sell a Digital Marketing camera; it broadcasts stories of surfers taking on gigantic waves or firefighters rescuing a cat.
+Result: each video becomes an emotional showcase that users want to share to take part in the collective story.

 The 6-step narrative arc

 1. Initial situation: set the scene; 2.
 Inciting incident: an unexpected element disrupts the routine; 3.
 Quest: the protagonist pursues a goal; 4.
 Obstacles: tension, twists and turns; 5.
-Climax: a decisive moment charged with emotion; 6.
+Climax: a decisive, emotion-charged moment; 6.
 Resolution & moral.
-BuzzFeed’s Tasty videos compress these six steps into under a minute, generating hundreds of millions of shares.
-Understanding this narrative skeleton helps replicate the mechanism, whether you are telling a SaaS success story or how to make homemade bread.
+BuzzFeed’s Tasty videos compress these six steps into less than a minute, generating hundreds of millions of shares.
+Understanding this narrative skeleton helps replicate the mechanism, whether you’re telling a SaaS success story or the making of homemade bread.

 Riding on curiosity: the information gap

-Behavioural economist George Loewenstein theorised the curiosity gap: we are physiologically uncomfortable when we know that information exists but we do not yet possess it.
+Behavioral economist George Loewenstein theorized the curiosity gap: we are physiologically uncomfortable when we know that information exists but we don’t yet possess it.
 Upworthy headlines long exploited this bias (She Opened Her Mouth.
-Seconds Later, Everyone Stood Up.) and despite changes in algorithms, the formula remains valid if you actually deliver on the promise.
+Seconds Later, Everyone Stood Up.) and despite the evolution of algorithms, the formula remains valid if you actually deliver on the promise.

 The media outlet Konbini uses it in its YouTube thumbnails: He ran 42 km in the desert with only….
 Impossible not to click to find out with only what?.
-The challenge, however, is not to slip into toxic clickbait; sustainable viral content respects the 3C rule: Clarity, Credibility, Concrete.
-Don’t reveal everything, but deliver enough to remain honest.
+The challenge, however, is not to slip into toxic clickbait; durable viral content follows the 3C rule: Clarity, Credibility, Concrete.
+Don’t reveal everything, but deliver enough to stay honest.

 Choose the ideal format for each platform

-The common mistake is to publish the same content across all networks.
-Yet the concept of virality varies: on TikTok, completion rate and loop replays are king; on Twitter, it’s the punchline and the discussion; on LinkedIn, perceived value and the author’s authority.
-The creators of the Kurzgesagt channel understood this: their long, animated videos smash it on YouTube, while they sum everything up in visual threads on Twitter, creating two opportunities for virality from a single topic.
+A common mistake is posting the same content across all networks.
+Yet the notion of virality varies: on TikTok, completion rate and loop replays are king; on Twitter, it’s the punchline and the conversation; on LinkedIn, perceived value and the author’s authority.
+The creators of the Kurzgesagt channel understood this: their long, animated videos crush it on YouTube, while they sum everything up in visual threads on Twitter, creating two opportunities for virality around a single topic.

 TikTok: the algorithm’s laboratory

-A mobile-first format, 15 seconds to hook, burned-in subtitles for viewing without sound, and a perfectly identified audio trend: these are the ingredients the French start-up Respire used to push its solid deodorant video to over 2 million organic views.
-The brand then recycled the clip into an Instagram Reel to maximise the content’s lifespan.
+A mobile-first format, 15 seconds to hook viewers, burned-in subtitles for watching without sound, and a perfectly identified audio trend: these are the ingredients the French start-up Respire used to push its solid deodorant video to more than 2 million organic views.
+The brand then repurposed the clip into an Instagram Reel to maximize the content’s lifespan.

 LinkedIn: intellectual trigger and social proof

-On LinkedIn, consultant Nicolas Beau published a carousel titled Why 87 % of pitch decks fail.
-Instead of simple text, he offered a free mini-course in ten slides, referenced data from Harvard Business Review and ended with a call-to-action (Download the template).
-More than 12,000 shares and a doubling of his subscriber base in two weeks: proof that virality there goes through documentary value.
+On LinkedIn, consultant Nicolas Beau posted a carousel titled Why 87 % of pitch decks fail.
+Instead of simple text, he offered a free mini-course in ten slides, cited data from Harvard Business Review, and ended with a call-to-action (Download the template).
+More than 12,000 shares and a doubling of his subscriber base in two weeks: proof that virality there comes through documentary value.

 Timing: the art of newsjacking and the window of opportunity

-In marketing, temporal relevance can multiply organic reach tenfold.
-During the Facebook & Instagram blackout in 2021, the eyewear brand Polette tweeted a simple visual Finally a reason to look up, riding the news in under thirty minutes.
-Result: 30,000 RTs for an SME of 80 employees.
-The feat comes down to responsiveness: the shorter the gap between the event and your content, the more powerful the emotional lever (often humour) is.
+In marketing, timeliness can multiply organic reach by ten.
+During the Facebook & Instagram blackout in 2021, the eyewear brand Polette tweeted a simple visual: Finally a reason to look up, riding the news in under thirty minutes.
+Result: 30,000 RTs for an SMB of 80 employees.
+The feat comes down to responsiveness: the shorter the gap between the event and your content, the stronger the emotional lever (often humor).

-Conversely, evergreen formats exploit recurrence.
-Every 4 May, the Star Wars saga resurfaces with May the 4th be with you.
+Conversely, evergreen formats leverage recurrence.
+Every May 4, the Star Wars saga resurfaces with May the 4th be with you.
 Brands like Oreo prepare reusable visuals for a fixed date, increasing the likelihood of trending every year.
-This strategy offers a passive income of virality.
+This strategy provides passive income in virality.

 Strengthen the hook and the micro-viral structure

 Micro-viral structure in three layers: 1) Visual/audio hook; 2) Quick payoff (a few seconds); 3) Added value or final punchline.
-Twitter threads by author Sam Parr work like this: a shocking first tweet (Shopify was worth 169 $… in 2016), evidence (Here’s the screenshot of the share price), then a mini-course (Here’s how they 100× their revenue).
+Twitter threads by author Sam Parr work like this: a shocking first tweet (Shopify was worth 169 $… in 2016), proof (Here’s the screenshot of the stock price), then a mini-course (Here’s how they 100×’d their revenue).
 This architecture reduces sharing friction, because each part can be screenshotted independently.

 Co-creations with influencers amplify the network effect.
 When fashion brand Ader Error teamed up with YouTuber PewDiePie for a limited hoodie, it benefited simultaneously from meme virality and product scarcity: sold out in 25 minutes, 50,000 tweets about the collaboration.

 When it comes to memes, the key is to let the audience appropriate the visual.
-Distracted Boyfriend blew up because any community manager could drop in their own logo and reinvent the joke.
-Netflix, by tweeting the Netflix / chores / me version, generated 400,000 likes — not by creating an original meme, but by skilfully slotting into the existing format.
+Distracted Boyfriend blew up because any community manager could insert their own logo and reinvent the joke.
+Netflix, by tweeting the Netflix / chores / me version, generated 400,000 likes—not by creating an original meme, but by cleverly inserting itself into the existing format.

-Virality isn’t a game of chance.
+Virality is not a game of chance.
 The New York Times has a Reader Insights team that studies social signals in real time: scroll rate, share/click ratio, number of URL copies to the clipboard.
-This granularity allowed them to identify recurring narrative angles (interactive maps, personal quizzes) capable of quadrupling shares.
+This granularity allowed them to identify recurring narrative angles (interactive maps, personal quizzes) capable of quadrupling sharing.

-Free tools such as CrowdTangle, Google Trends and even native Analytics already offer gems.
-Real example: the Lyon-based start-up GreenGot spotted, via Google Trends, a spike in searches for ethical bank after the Amazon fires.
-They promptly published an Instagram thread explaining banking deforestation, reaching 15 % engagement, i.e. 5× their usual average, before turning these insights into an e-book capturing 12,000 emails.
+Free tools such as CrowdTangle, Google Trends, and even native Analytics already offer gems.
+Real example: the Lyon start-up GreenGot spotted, via Google Trends, a search spike for ethical bank after the fires in the Amazon.
+They immediately published an Instagram thread explaining banking deforestation, reaching 15 % engagement, i.e., 5× their usual average, before turning these insights into an e-book capturing 12,000 emails.

 Creative A/B testing

-On YouTube, MrBeast sometimes deliberately posts several thumbnails during the first 30 minutes to see which gets the best click-through rate, then locks in the winner.
-This scientific approach can be miniaturised: test two opening lines of a newsletter via a Mailchimp split send, or post two versions of a visual at the same time on an Instagram story and observe the reaction to the poll sticker.
+On YouTube, MrBeast sometimes deliberately posts multiple thumbnails in the first 30 minutes to see which one gets the best click-through rate, then locks in the winner.
+This scientific approach can be scaled down: test two opening lines of a newsletter via a Mailchimp split send, or post two versions of a visual simultaneously on an Instagram story and observe the reaction to the poll sticker.

-Brands therefore have an interest in putting in place a fact-check protocol.
-At Brut, each video goes through three checks before publication.
-Result: despite an engaged tone, they maintain a high trust index and avoid the algorithm’s sanction, which de-prioritises reported content.
+Brands therefore have an interest in instituting a fact-check protocol.
+At Brut, every video goes through three checks before publication.
+Result: despite an engaged tone, they maintain a high trust index and avoid being penalized by the algorithm, which de-prioritizes flagged content.

 Detailed case studies

-The ALS Association was aiming for 1 million $; it would end up raising more than 115 million.
+The ALS Association aimed for 1 million $; it raised more than 115 million.
 Why?
-1) A challenge that’s very easy to understand; 2) Short videos suited to Facebook (then booming); 3) Name-check call-outs (I nominate X, Y, Z) creating a snowball effect; 4) An empathetic cause.
-Harvard researchers identified an underestimated factor: costly signalling theory — pouring ice-cold water over your head implicitly proves your determination, reinforcing perceived sincerity.
+1) A challenge that’s extremely simple to understand; 2) Short videos suited to Facebook (then booming); 3) Name-based call-out (I nominate X, Y, Z) creating a snowball effect; 4) An empathetic cause.
+Harvard researchers identified an underestimated factor: costly signaling theory — pouring ice water over your head implicitly proves your determination, strengthening perceived sincerity.

 Damn, Daniel!: when repetition becomes a jingle

-A succession of Snapchats edited into a compilation, a simple compliment (Damn, Daniel!), and a zoom on white trainers.
-Yet the expression embedded itself in pop culture, to the point that Vans offered young Daniel a lifetime supply of shoes.
-This example shows that a sound signature or a memorable phrase can be enough, if it is authentic, to break beyond the fringe of a network (Vine) and spread to national television (The Ellen DeGeneres Show).
+A series of Snapchats edited into a compilation, a simple compliment (Damn, Daniel!), and a zoom on white sneakers.
+Yet the phrase became embedded in pop culture, to the point that Vans gave young Daniel a lifetime supply of shoes.
+This example shows that a sound signature or a memorable phrase can be enough, if it’s authentic, to break beyond the edges of a network (Vine) and spread to national television (The Ellen DeGeneres Show).

 In 2011, Coca-Cola replaced its logo with 150 first names.
 Each bottle becomes a potential message.
-On Instagram, the hunt for a bottle with your own name turns consumers into ambassadors.
-The key was logistical (variable digital printing) but above all psychological: personalisation increases perceived value by 70 %, according to a Deloitte study.
-Virality and business meet: +2.5 % in sales in a previously declining market.
+On Instagram, hunting for a bottle with your name turns consumers into ambassadors.
+The key was logistical (variable digital printing) but above all psychological: personalization increases perceived value by 70 %, according to a Deloitte study.
+Virality and business meet: +2.5 % sales in a previously declining market.

 BuzzFeed What City Should You Actually Live In?: the glorification of self-assessment

-Shared more than 20 million times, this quiz banks on the Barnum effect (this result describes me perfectly).
+This quiz, shared more than 20 million times, banks on the Barnum effect (this result describes me perfectly).
 The content offers an identity reward (telling you who you are) and a ready-to-use visual for Facebook.
-For brands, reproducing this mechanism can take the form of a personality test (What type of investor are you?) or a simulator (Calculate your carbon footprint), provided it delivers something shareable.
+For brands, reproducing this mechanism can take the form of a personality test (What type of investor are you?) or a simulator (Calculate your carbon footprint), provided it delivers a shareable output.

 Practical checklist before publishing